maybebyte/anthesis/why-openbsd.md

 change.
 A constantly changing system is a nightmare to maintain for system administrators.

-Users can depend on a new release being made available once every 6 months.
+Users can depend on a new release being made available about once every 6 months.
 Every new release comes with documentation on changes made and how to upgrade, which is a painless process with the [`sysupgrade(8)`](https://man.openbsd.org/sysupgrade) tool.
 [Here is what the upgrade from 6.8 to 6.9 looks